Async Rust, Part One: Futures

 reference to a function that only needs a short-lived one, so that the

-.)
-However, neither of those convenience features work
+not Copy.)
+However, neither of those convenience features

-today, and we often need to call as_mut
+works through Pin today, and we often need to call as_mut explicitly

 references became a first-class language feature someday,